The City of Kingston experiences a variety of weather conditions. For details on how to deal with extreme weather please review the information below.

 - Avoid handling metal, electrical equipment and telephones.

 - Do not use water faucets or any water connected to a plumbing system.
-Lightening can follow wires and pipes.
+Lightning can follow wires and pipes.

 - If swimming or in a boat, get back to shore immediately.